Central Vancouver Island, British Columbia, Canada: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types A and B. Take care to find the right kind.
-The majority of adapters currently sold are simply plugs and require your electronics to adjust the voltage themselves.
-If yours can't do that they could get fried.
-This one should be sufficient for most locations.
+A plug adapter that supports outlet types A and B. Ensure that you find the necessary kind.
+A lot of adapters that you can buy are simply plug changers and expect your devices to adjust the voltage themselves.
+If your devices can't do that they could get destroyed.
+This one works in most places.

 What to wear/what to pack: